google/kotlin-fhir/README.md

 `gender` and `_gender`) .
 It also generates custom serializers (e.g. `PatientSerializer`) that delegate the serialization/deserialization process to the corresponding surrogate classes and translate between the data classes and surrogate classes (via the `toModel` and `fromModel` functions).
-This process is the repeated for backbone elements.
+This process is repeated for backbone elements.

 Serialization and deserialization for choice types (e.g. `Patient.multipleBirth`) follow a similar surrogate-based approach.
 For example, for `Patient.multipleBirth`, the library generates a custom